seanstrom/Essays/importance-of-values.md

 ![](http://4.bp.blogspot.com/_vt749aV4Y7Q/TQ0RGGCoOkI/AAAAAAAAFsA/fKNZwumM1fI/s1600/palace%2Bof%2Bzinn.jpg)

 In the last decade in the Kingdom of Javascript, much has happened around asynchronous programming.
-Many prominent discussions have taken place and are still taking place around Promises and Callbacks, which is about beaten to death.
+Many prominent discussions have taken place and are still taking place around Promises and Callbacks.
 However I feel that an important concept needs to stated, or at least restated, that should affect which tool we choose.

 ## Using Values